FletcherS7/FRC-Driver-Station-Connectivity-Script/README.md

 The Windows Update Service is stopped

 ### Disable All Network Adapters and Reset Physical 802.3 (Ethernet) Adapters
-All Network Adapters (Including Bluetooth and Cellular) are Disable.
+All Network Adapters (Including Bluetooth and Cellular) are Disabled.
 Physical 802.3 (Ethernet) Adapters are then reenabled.
-IPv6 is also disabled on all Physical 802.3 (Ethernet) Adapters
+IPv6 is also disabled on all Physical 802.3 (Ethernet) Adapters.

 ### Set Physical 802.3 (Ethernet) Adapters to use DHCP
-Physical 802.3 (Ethernet) Adapters are set to use DHCP for IP Addresses and DNS The DNS Cache is then flushed and all IP addresses releases
+Physical 802.3 (Ethernet) Adapters are set to use DHCP for IP Addresses and DNS.
+The DNS Cache is then flushed and all IP addresses released.

 ### Network Adapter Control Panel opens
 ncpa.cpl is opened to allow ease to set a static IP for the connected Ethernet Adapter